 I found that a great way to interrupt the stress of college is to send my daughter a care package.
 And let’s face it, sending something to our kids helps us to still feel connected to them.
 Now, please know that I am no Martha Stewart, so I was not looking to spend a small fortune or to get the “best package” award, but I wanted to send something.

 Where to start?
-Pinterest has tons of ideas that are really great.
+A great parting gift that you can leave in their room or send as a package is this package of Open When College Pack envelopes.
+We suggest filling them with either a message, picture, or gift cards purchased in advance but we love the messages.
+When you take your first big test, when you’re sick, when you’re tired of dorm food, and more.
+Pinterest also has tons of ideas that are really great.
 You don’t have to tackle Michaels and handmake every little thing.
 You just need to know your kid.
 Some things to think about are: what have they mentioned lately, did they get into a sorority/fraternity, is their birthday coming up, what holiday is coming, or when are their midterms or exams?

 My favorite way to send a care package is the post office’s Priority Mail flat rate boxes.
 I used these many times because you can fill them to the brim for one flat rate, no matter the weight.
 I like the Small Flat Rate Box which is $7.15 or the Medium Flat Rate Box which is $13.60 out the door.
 Of course, you can use any box to ship things in, but I really like the convenience of one price for priority shipping.
-If using UPS and shipping in the state, ground typically gets it to its destination in one day.
+If using UPS and shipping in the state, Ground typically gets it to its destination in one day.
+If you are using UPS, a great convenience is taking your packages to CVS since they now have UPS Access Points.

 What to Send